Joevalencia/telma/README.md

 This library is composed by 5 Classes.
 Namely:

 * BiometricModel.
+* Datasets
 * OneLife
 * MultipleLives
 * SpainOperation
 * InsuranceBenefits

+Datasets class permits using some datasets
+---
 Plotting functions are located in **OneLife** or **MultiplesLives** classes.

 Besides the "classic static" manner of plotting in life actuarial science. **<font color='navy'>Telma</font>** permits plotting charts **interactively.**